Wisdom Teeth Removal in Oro Valley, AZ

 “I actually had a party and had family and friends there, and then after they left, I had picked up an almond and ate it, and it cracked my wisdom tooth.
 I came because I wanted someone that — I could have gone to my own dentist, and he’s good for, say, just cleaning and the regular routine things, but there’s some times in your life you really want somebody that specializes.
 I heard good things about Dr. Wood.
 Going to the dentist is not my favorite thing to do, but if you have to go, Dr. Wood is the best place, in my opinion, to go to.
 From the time I entered their office, greeted their friendly staff, they really made me feel comfortable and at home.
 I felt very safe in Dr. Wood’s hands, and when I left, I’m glad it was over, but it really was a good experience, and then the follow-up was great too, so I highly recommend it.”

-Sydney Reviews Her Wisdom Teeth Removal Procedure Watch Review
+Christina Reviews Her Wisdom Teeth Removal Procedure Watch Review

 Frequently Asked Questions